 Bonus: The hotel is just across the street from the Incredible Christmas Place, the largest Christmas shopping village in the South.
 It’s also right at the edge of the beautiful Great Smoky Mountains National Park, a perfect place for some winter hiking.

-NEA member travel benefits: Visit NEA Travel: Airfare to book a flight into Knoxville McGhee Tyson (TYS).
+NEA member travel benefits: Visit NEA Travel: Flights to book a flight into Knoxville McGhee Tyson (TYS).
 From there, it’s about a 45-minute drive to Pigeon Forge.

 5. La Fonda on the Plaza, Santa Fe, New Mexico